evans-kithinji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Dont just count your directories, make your directories count. counts the number of directories and sub-directories in the current directory
 12. Whats new. displays the 10 newest files in the current directory
 13. Being unique is better than being perfect. takes a list of words as input and prints only words that appear exactly once
+14. It must be in that file.
+Display lines containing the pattern root from the file /etc/passwd